-Regular readers of this blog know that I’m a big advocate of always doing your best, even when you think no one is listening.
+Regular readers of this blog know I’m a big advocate of always doing your best, even when you think no one is listening.

-Joe DiMaggio always played hard because he never knew when someone might be watching him for the first time.
-Orlando TV sports anchor Christian Bruey got his job when the station’s news director saw Bruey hosting a show on a community access cable TV station.
+Orlando TV sports anchor and former STAA member Christian Bruey got his job when the station’s news director saw Bruey hosting a show on a community access cable TV station.

-Here’s another great story.
-Former STAA member Brian Jennings spent the week of Thanksgiving 2017 in Hawaii because he brought the DiMaggio approach to his broadcasts.
+Another former STAA member Brian Jennings spent the week of Thanksgiving 2017 in Hawaii because he brought the DiMaggio approach to his broadcasts.

-The previous spring, Jennings was doing freelance broadcasting at the baseball state finals for the Indiana High School Radio Network.
+To build build your sportscasting career, make every game a big game and never say no to opportunity.
+Share on XThe previous spring, Jennings was doing freelance broadcasting at the baseball state finals for the Indiana High School Radio Network.
 “The guy who had the game after me is one of the voices of Purdue football and basketball,” said Jennings.
 “He was impressed with me I guess.”

 Two months later, Jennings received a call from the general manager of the Purdue Radio Network, requesting a sample of Jennings’ basketball play-by-play.